 How to Get Car Insurance With a Suspended License

-There are many reasons why someone would have a suspended or revoked license, including driving without insurance, receiving a drug or alcohol-related driving offense, incurring repeat traffic offenses or failing to pay child support.
+There are many reasons why you may have your license suspended or revoked, including driving without insurance, receiving a drug or alcohol-related driving offense, incurring repeat traffic offenses or failing to pay child support.

 Even if your license is suspended or revoked, you must carry state minimum liability coverage on a tagged car in your name or risk fines and a longer suspension period.